Gyeongju: Climate

-Gyeongju has a cooler version of a humid subtropical climate (Köppen: Cfa).
+Gyeongju has a cooler version of a humid subtropical climate (Köppen: Cfa), closely bordering a hot-summer humid continental climate Köppen: Dfa) using the 0°C isotherm.
 Due to its coastal location, Gyeongju has a slightly milder climate than the more inland regions of Korea.
 In general, however, the city's climate is typical of South Korea.
 It has hot summers and cool winters, with a monsoon season between late June and early August.
 As on the rest of Korea's east coast, autumn typhoons are not uncommon.
 The average annual rainfall is 1091 mm, and the average annual high temperatures range from 8.6–31.1 °C.

 Gyeongju's historic city center lies on the banks of the Hyeongsan in Gyeongju Basin.
-This lowlying area has been subject to repeated flooding throughout recorded history, often as a result of typhoons.
+This low-lying area has been subject to repeated flooding throughout recorded history, often as a result of typhoons.
 On average, chronicles report a major flood every 27.9 years, beginning in the 1st century.
 Modern flood control mechanisms brought about a dramatic reduction in flooding in the later 20th century.
 The last major flood occurred in 1991, when the Deokdong Lake reservoir overflowed due to Typhoon Gladys.